PierrunoYT/photo-location-finder/README.md

 # Usage

-To use the program, simply navigate in your directory where the file is located and then run the photolocationfinder.py in your command prompt.
+To use the program, open command prompt and simply navigate in your directory where the file is located with cd C:\Users\Name\Downloads and then run the photolocationfinder.py in your command prompt.
 The program will prompt the user to enter the image path, API key, and credentials.

 # License